 How Do You Get Diabetes?

-Insulin is a hormone released from the pancreas.
-Insulin controls the amount of sugar found in the blood.
+Insulin is a hormone released from the pancreas that controls the amount of sugar found in the blood.
 After eating and drinking, the body releases insulin to manage levels of glucose.
-Although the body needs glucose to function, excessive levels can lead to complications and increase your risk of developing diabetes and other health conditions.
+The body needs glucose to function.
+However, excessive levels can lead to complications and increase your risk of developing diabetes and other health conditions.

 When food and liquids are consumed, they are broken down into small components.
 These components include glucose, which is absorbed into the bloodstream.
 Insulin release allows sugar to be removed from the bloodstream to cells in the body.